A simple JavaScript Game

 line that has been clicked.

-We could define a event handler for each <td>
+We could define a event handler for each <td>, but this would not be

 elegant nor efficient: 42 event handlers take lots of resources,